ea-tel/detel-book/_chapters/chapters/methodologies/DBR.md

 #### Reading recommendation:
 To deepen your knowledge on the main activities and outputs of each phase, please check _Part II Core processes_ from the book _Conducting Educational Design Research_, by McKenney and Reeves (2012).
-This part of the book is divided in four chapters:
+This part of the book is divided into four chapters:
 * **Chapter 4**: Analysis and exploration
 * **Chapter 5**: Design and construction
 * **Chapter 6**: Evaluation and reflection